Heronfield | Book Review

 David Kemshall is a fighter pilot for the British; while Tony Kemshall secretly joins the British effort to help the French Resistance to fight the Nazis in occupied France.

 Because of the classified nature of his work, Tony cannot tell his family about his activities in France.
-They don’t know that he is putting himself into as much danger as any soldier – possibly even more.
+They don’t know that he is putting himself in as much danger as any soldier – possibly even more.

 His father and brother are very disappointed that he is not in active combat, and he knows that he cannot tell them until the war is over.